-Sarah is World Cancer Research Fund's Head of Health Information – she ensures that the charity's knowledge is translated into clear and engaging information for the general public and health professionals.
+Sarah is World Cancer Research Fund's former Head of Health Information – she ensures that the charity's knowledge is translated into clear and engaging information for the general public and health professionals.

 We know that drinking alcohol increases the risk of several cancers, but surely just one drink a day won’t hurt, right?
 Actually it could – evidence from our new report shows that even moderate drinkers are putting themselves at an increased risk of breast cancer.

 Can only one drink a day really hurt?

 There are many ways in which alcohol increases the risk of breast cancer.
 For example, when we drink alcohol, it is converted into a toxic substance called acetaldehyde which can cause cells to become cancerous by directly damaging DNA.